tibetty/gulp-imgconv/README.md

 Usage
 ---
-### DISTRIBUTION: resize all images under `src/`, cutin with a round shape, add a watermark, and save them to `dst/` in PNG format
+### DISTRIBUTION: resize all images under `src/`, cutin with a round shape, add a watermark, sharpen, grascale, boolean with a 5-pointed star and save them to `dst/` in PNG format
 ```javascript
 const gulp = require('gulp'),
     gic = require('gulp-imgconv');